 Bill Nighy: About Time

-Towards the end, while Curtis faffs about in what seems like yet another film with a whole TV series' worth of subplot crammed into it, Nighy brought us to the brink of tears in the film's moving finale.
-As geeks, we all know that the ending utterly ignores the already shaky rules of time-travel that the film has established.
-As sons and daughters, we don't care - Nighy is a perfect screen dad.
+Towards the end, while Curtis faffs about in what seems like yet another movie with a whole TV series’ worth of subplot crammed into it, Nighy brought us to the brink of tears in the movie’s moving finale.
+As geeks, we all know that the ending utterly ignores the already shaky rules of time-travel that the movie has established.
+As sons and daughters, we don’t care – Nighy is a perfect screen dad.